payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/cb-lrs-integration/cb-lrs-merchant-hosted-api-integration.md

       </td>

       <td>
-        `String` The date of birth of the buyer must be collected using this field in the DD-MM-YYYY format.
-This is required if AD bank request this detail.
+        `String` The date of birth of the buyer must be collected using this field in the DD-MM-YYYY format as on their Permanent Account Number (PAN).

+        _Note: This should be validated by PAN Status Check API_
       </td>

       <td>